turbo-2020

 About School Stars

 Schools Stars is a global contest aimed to celebrate how schools promote Sora.
-For 2023’s contest, we’re looking for how your school has promoted Sora in the 2022-2023 school year (August 2022 – Time of entry).
+For 2024’s contest, we’re looking for how your school has promoted Sora in the 2023-2024 school year (August 2023 – Time of entry).
 Past entries have included videos, visual displays and bulletin boards, social media campaigns, and student created resources.
-We’d love to see you shoot for the moon but know no promotion is too small!
+We think anything you do to promote Sora is totally rad and we can’t wait to see your entries for 2024!

 See official rules.